 Peripheral nerve pain

 Peripheral nerve pain, or neuropathy, can be debilitating.
-It can respond well to simple treatments such a trigger point injections with anesthetic medicines and cryoablation (an office based procedure which involves freezing the nerves).
-Examples of peripheral nerve pain include intercostal neuralgia, ilioinguinal neuroma, hypogastric neuroma, lateral femoral cutaneous nerve entrapment, interdigital neuroma and related nerve entrapments.
+It can respond well to simple treatments such as trigger point injections with anesthetic medicines and cryoablation (an office-based procedure that involves freezing the nerves).
+Examples of peripheral nerve pain include intercostal neuralgia, ilioinguinal neuroma, hypogastric neuroma, lateral femoral cutaneous nerve entrapment, interdigital neuroma, and related nerve entrapments.

-The ideal way to treat the post herpetic neuralgia is to treat it before it sets in.
-Medications, such as acyclovir (Zovirax), steroids and injections such as sympathetic injections can help prevent the onset of PHN.
-After the pain is present, injections, local anesthetics, medications [duloxetine (Cymbalta), amitriptyline, (Elavil, Endep)] and pain medications or topical patches can be useful.
+The ideal way to treat post-herpetic neuralgia is to treat it before it sets in.
+Medications, such as acyclovir (Zovirax), steroids, and injections such as sympathetic injections can help prevent the onset of PHN.
+After the pain is present, injections, local anesthetics, medications [duloxetine (Cymbalta), amitriptyline, (Elavil, Endep)], and pain medications or topical patches can be useful.

 Myofasciitis and Torticollis

-Torticollis is spasm of the muscles in the neck, forcing the sufferer to hold his or her neck tilted or rotated to the side.
-Botox is approved for treatment of this problem.
+Torticollis is a spasm of the muscles in the neck, forcing the sufferer to hold his or her neck tilted or rotated to the side.
+Botox is approved for the treatment of this problem.

 Plantar fasciitis and lateral epicondylitis

-Cancer pain can arise from many different causes, including the cancer itself, compression of a nerve or other body part, fractures or treatment of the cancer.
-There are many techniques to assist with treating the various pains from cancer, including medications and injections.
+Cancer pain can arise from many different causes, including cancer itself, compression of a nerve or other body part, fractures, or treatment of cancer.
+There are many techniques to assist with treating the various pains of cancer, including medications and injections.
 In particular, medical destruction of nerve tissue (ablative therapies) and the use of pumps surgically placed into the body to deliver pain medication into the subarachnoid space can be used.
 Pain pumps deliver medication that is targeted to pain receptors on the spinal cord.
 The advantage to the cancer patient is chronic pain control with decreased side effects.